SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   Add a case statement that matches points where x is greater than y, and one that matches points where x is odd.
+   Try adding a case statement
+   that matches points where x is greater than y, and one that matches points where x is odd.

 Swift also includes for and while loops